pouriamoosavi/revealancer/README.md

 - and Github repo which obviously leads you here.
 You can click on it, come here and read this again, then you will do this for eternity.

 ## Contribute
 Feel free to report bugs and issues.
-Also new ideas will help a lot.
+Also new ideas will help a lot.<br>
 For now I think the most important thig to do is to create the same extension for Chrome.
 So if you find it cool, you can help me on this topic.

 ## Enjoy freelancing!